Bun Bang Fai 2026: Dates, Traditions & Travel Guide

 The Rocket (2013 Film)

-This award-winning Australian-Laotian drama follows a young boy who enters a rocket contest to save his village — offering an authentic portrayal of the Bun Bang Fai spirit and the rural Isaan traditions.
+This award-winning Australian-Laotian drama follows a young boy who enters a rocket contest to save his village.
+It offers a moving portrait of the importance of Bun Bang Fai in local culture.

-• Prepare for the heat: Temperatures average 35°C; bring a hat, sunscreen, and sunglasses.
+• Prepare for the heat: Bring a hat, sunscreen, and sunglasses, especially during the daytime parades and launches.

-• Respect temple customs: Cover shoulders and knees during ceremonies.
+• Respect temple customs: Cover your shoulders and knees during religious ceremonies.

 Why are rockets launched?

-To remind the deity Phaya Thaen to send rain and to accumulate Buddhist merit ahead of the rice season.
+They are launched to remind Phaya Thaen to send rain and to accumulate Buddhist merit before the rice-growing season.

 Where can I experience the festival?

-Yasothon is the most famous, but festivals are also held in Roi Et, Kalasin, Mukdahan, Chiang Mai, and across the border in Vientiane, Laos.
+Yasothon is the most famous destination, but related festivals are also held in Roi Et, Kalasin, Mukdahan, northern Thailand, and across Laos.

 When is it held?